EtuHo/MoPSS-preference-test-supplement-news/README.md

 S Table 3.
 Raw data of the single paired comparisons of the enrichments of the categories foraging, structural and housing over the inactive time of the 46-hour testing cycle.

+placePrefData_S1_Table_all.
+Raw data of the single paired comparisons of the enrichments of the categories foraging, structural and housing over the entire test period of 46 hours. placePrefData_S2_Table_active.
+Raw data of the single paired comparisons of the enrichments of the categories foraging, structural and housing over the active time of the 46-hour testing cycle. placePrefData_Table_inactive.
+Raw data of the single paired comparisons of the enrichments of the categories foraging, structural and housing over the inactive time of the 46-hour testing cycle.

+R Codes: all R codes used in the above mentioned Study